 SIAG/SC maintains a website.
 We have a monitored mail list to which forwards postings announcing positions, workshops/conferences, books, and other news items that might be of interest to SIAG/SC members.
-There have been 80 posts to this email list so far in 2011.
 SIAG/SC sponsors two prizes: one for a senior researcher and one for a junior researcher.
-The first two prizes were presented at PP10.
-There will be another 2 given at PP12.
+The first two prizes were presented at PP10, and the second two prized given at PP12.
+An awards committee has been formed to selecting the third winners at PP14.